mikeredev/system-mgmt/README.md

 ## system management tools
 - all tools designed for i3 on arch
 - some tools use custom modules from the `modules` repo
+- any rofi custom themes are in the `dotfiles` repo

 ### backup-dotfiles
 - check selected files for changes and copy them to another folder